SulavKhadka/DuelingClubBot/README.md

 # DuelingClubBot
-An API that gives n players m random spells to duel off in a game of Wizard Duel.
+An API that gives n players 3 random spells to duel off in a game of Wizard Duel.